simonhammes/dtable-events/improve-pdf-generation.md

 - Allow resource limits since a headless Chrome instance uses quite a lot of resources
   - Currently, SeaTable and Chrome share the resources inside the container, potentially causing performance problems in SeaTable itself
 - Allow for variable scalability
-  - This approach allows you to run 1 or 10+ Gotenberg instances depending on your needs

 ## Required Changes